devubu/hello/rust/hello/README.md

 ## Install package (A wrapper to use 'musl' as the C standard library for building applications)
     sudo apt install musl-tools

-## Install musl toolchain for 32-bit architecture
+## Install musl toolchain for 32-bit architecture Linux
     rustup target add i686-unknown-linux-musl

-## Install musl toolchain for 64-bit architecture
+## Install musl toolchain for 64-bit architecture Linux
     rustup target add x86_64-unknown-linux-musl

 ## To Compile a Single Rust Source File